Louisiana Gov. John Bel Edwards wins re-election in blow to Trump

-WASHINGTON — Democratic Gov. John Bel Edwards narrowly won a second term as Louisiana governor, beating Republican challenger Eddie Rispone by 1.4 percentage points and delivering another blow in off-cycle elections to President Donald Trump.
+WASHINGTON — Democrat John Bel Edwards narrowly won a second term as governor of Louisiana, beating Republican challenger Eddie Rispone by 1.4 percentage points and delivering another blow in off-cycle elections to President Donald Trump.

 "Our shared love for Louisiana is always more important than the partisan differences that sometimes divide us," Edwards said as he celebrated his victory with supporters.